copdips/copdips.github.io/_posts/2021/2021-01-04-python-lint-and-format.md

 To fix `imported but not used` error in `__init__.py` file, could by [__all__ attribute](https://stackoverflow.com/a/31079085/5095636) (the most elegant) or by [--per-file-ignores](https://flake8.pycqa.org/en/latest/user/options.html#cmdoption-flake8-per-file-ignores).

 ### bandit

+Update 2023-11-07: [ruff](https://docs.astral.sh/ruff/rules/#flake8-bandit-s) supports flake-bandit, so we can use ruff instead of bandit now, vscode also supports to [switch to flakes-bandit](https://github.com/microsoft/vscode-python/wiki/Migration-to-Python-Tools-Extensions#alternatives-for-deprecated-settings--).
+{: .notice--info}

 The bandit config file format is not well documented, I passed a lot of time to test the config.